jaywcjlove/cookie.js/README.md

 ## Usage

+Installed via npm.
 You will need Node.js installed on your system.

 ```bash
 $ npm install cookiejs --save